v1.0.0 · Open Source · MIT License

 Async Parallel Evaluation

-The engine fires all API calls concurrently using asyncio.Semaphore to control rate.
-Each call has a configurable timeout.
+The engine fires all API calls concurrently using asyncio.Semaphore.
+Each call has configurable timeout and retry logic.

 3